LayoutXML/AppListManager/README.md

 AllListener allListener = new AllListener() {
     @Override
     public void allListener(List<AppData> appDataList, Integer filterFlags, Boolean match) {
-          //Your code replacing main List<AppData> with a new one.
-Notify adapters about dataset changing etc...
+          //Your code replacing main List<AppData> with a new one, invoking sort, notifying adapters about dataset changing etc...
     }
 };
 ```